Mexico Travel Guide | Visit and Explore Mexico

 Popular culture

-Works such as the screen print Sun Mad (Raisins) by Ester Hernández in the Smithsonian American Art Museum shows the influence of Posada’s earlier vision.
-The same might be said of the cover for Los Lobos’ album La Pistola y el corazón, which depicts a pistol toting Catrina in a couple’s embrace.
+Works such as the screen print Sun Mad (Raisins) by Ester Hernández in the Smithsonian American Art Museum show the influence of Posada’s earlier vision.
+The same might be said of the cover for Los Lobos’ album La Pistola y el corazón, which depicts a pistol-toting Catrina in a couple’s embrace.

 A character based on La Catrina appears as a protagonist in the animated 2014 movie The Book of Life, where she is named “La Muerte” and is the queen of the deceased who is remembered by the living.
 She is referred to in the Latin American Spanish dub as “La Catrina”.